Shopify Horizon theme variant images setup

 Does Rubik Variant Images support Horizon?

 Yes.
-Horizon is fully supported.
+Horizon is fully supported, along with its nine sibling themes (Atelier, Tinker, Savor, Fabric, Ritual, Dwell, Vessel, Heritage, Pitch).
 The app embed and section blocks slot directly into Horizon’s theme editor.

 Does Horizon’s native swatch system replace Rubik?